 - less than £50,000 in the 2018-19 tax year and this trading profit is more than half of your total taxable income in that year; or

-- you are trading when you apply, or would be except for COVID-19
+- you are trading when you apply, or would be except for Coronavirus

 - you intend to continue to trade in the tax year 2020-21

-- you have lost trading/partnership trading profits due to COVID-19
+- you have lost trading/partnership trading profits due to Coronavirus

-HMRC will use existing information to check if you are eligible.
-You can also check if you are eligible by using HMRC’s Eligibility Checker: https://www.tax.service.gov.uk/self-employment-support/enter-unique-taxpayer-reference
+HMRC will use the existing information they hold to check if you are eligible.
+You can also check if you are eligible by using HMRC’s Eligibility Checker:

-When checking if you are eligible you will only need your National Insurance (NI) number and Unique Tax Reference (UTR) number.
-Once you follow the link and enter your NI number and UTR, HMRC will confirm whether it believes you are eligible to make a claim and, if so, it will allocate a date and time between 13 May and 18 May 2020 from which you may make your claim.
+When checking if you are eligible you will need your National Insurance (NI) number and Unique Tax Reference (UTR) number.
+Once you follow the link and enter your NI number and UTR, HMRC will confirm whether it believes you are eligible to make a claim.
 At this point a link will guide you to the Government Gateway login.

 If you do not have a Government Gateway Account then you will need to follow the link and set one up.
 It is important that you follow the link provided on the page to avoid setting up a Gateway Account for the wrong service.

 Please note that as Agents we will not be able to make the claim on your behalf.
 This is due to the way the system has been set up by HMRC.
-However, we will be able to offer advice on eligibility and provide further instructions of how you can make your claim, if requested.
+However, we will be able to offer advice on eligibility and provide further instructions on how you can make your claim if requested.

-For our detailed guidance on this scheme read the following page: https://www.scott-wilkinson.com/blog/self-employment-income-support-scheme-seiss/
+For our detailed guidance on the first grant scheme, you should visit: https://www.scott-wilkinson.com/blog/self-employment-income-support-scheme-seiss/

 Those who pay themselves a salary and dividends through their own company are not covered by the scheme but will be covered for their salary by the Coronavirus Job Retention Scheme if they are both operating a PAYE scheme and able to be furloughed.